ericzji/nginx-openshift-lab/docs/class1/module2/lab0.rst

 Publish Arcadia app with NGINX Plus Ingress Controller
 #######################################################

+.. note::  The Arcadia Financial application is the same application we introduced in Module 1, but a different version with enhanced features which will be used for our security lab exercises.

 1. Deploy the Arcadia Application into Kubernetes

    The Arcadia Application deployment is a single manifest file containing the resources need to build.